M&S pins hopes on new ranges as sales keep falling

 "Investors will be looking for an upturn in general merchandise sales by the end of the year.
 The new clothes collection was applauded by the fashion magazines, but the key thing is if the collection sells," one of M&S's top 10 investors told Reuters on condition of anonymity.

-Bolland again cautioned the market not to expect too much, too soon, telling reporters: "We've always said that this will be a step-by-step approach."
+However, Bolland again cautioned the market not to expect too much, too soon.
+"We've always said that this will be a step-by-step approach," he told reporters.

-Swannell appealed for management to be given time to carry out what he called Britain's biggest retail transformation.

-"We're not here for a popularity contest ...
-We will do it right and get it right and that I think is what you pay us to do, even if there is some short term pain," he said.

-The 129-year-old group, which serves 21 million customers a week from 766 British stores, said sales of non-food products, spanning clothing, footwear and homewares, at stores open over a year fell 1.6 percent in the 13 weeks to June 29.
+The 129-year-old group, which serves 21 million customers a week from 766 British stores, said sales of non-food products, spanning clothing, footwear and homewares, at stores open over a year fell 1.6 percent in the 13 weeks to June 29, its fiscal first quarter.

-That compared with analyst forecasts for a fall of 0.2 percent to 3.0 percent and a decline of 3.8 percent in the fourth quarter of the 2012-13 financial year.
+That compared with analyst forecasts for a fall of 0.2 percent to 3.0 percent, according to a company poll of 10, and a decline of 3.8 percent in the fourth quarter of the group's 2012-13 financial year.

 "Despite challenging trading conditions and further intensification of promotional activity in the market we saw some improvements over the quarter," said Bolland, though he noted market share did dip slightly.